Block Storage

 What are blocks?

 Chunks of data are called blocks, and each block is created by sectioning data off by specific length.
-SANs give these blocks unique identifiers as markers to aid in the retrieval process.
-Because of the identifiers on each block of data, the data can live anywhere in the SAN; this enables the SAN to store the data in any random place, but it typically does so wherever is most efficient.
+SANs and cloud storage systems give these blocks unique identifiers as markers to aid in the retrieval process.
+Because of the identifiers on each block of data, the data can live anywhere within the storage pool, but the SAN or cloud storage system typically stores blocks wherever is most efficient.

 How is block storage used?

-Block storage systems are used to optimize tasks and workloads that require minimal delay and are network-based.
+Block storage systems, both on-prem and in the cloud, are used to optimize tasks and workloads that demand low-latency and are network-based.
 The data blocks are configured to form volumes, and each volume behaves as a hard drive.
-Volumes are managed and used by the storage administrator to complete tasks and analysis.
 Virtual machines, filing systems, critical applications, and databases are all typical uses of block storage.

 What are the advantages and disadvantages of block storage?

-With the benefits that block storage offers, such as its efficiency and high-performance capabilities, it is a suitable option for many enterprise environments.
-Highly scalable block storage is able to grow as organizations need more storage without compromising performance.
+With its efficiency and high-performance, block storage is a suitable option for many enterprise environments.
+In addition, highly scalable block storage is able to grow as organizations need more storage without compromising performance.

-Organizations need to have sufficient budget for traditional block storage systems, as the costs associated with both hiring professional managers for maintenance of the system and the investment required for the initial build-out can be significant.
-By contrast, modern block storage as a service offerings enable enterprises to flexibly leverage the power of block storage without the upfront capital costs or the need for specialist IT personnel.
+Traditional block storage systems, requiring both capex investment and professional managers for maintenance of the system, can be expensive.
+By contrast, modern as-a-service block storage offerings enable enterprises to flexibly leverage the power of block storage without the upfront capital costs or the need for specialist IT personnel.

 File storage vs. block storage vs. object storage